GFDRR/rdl-standard/docs/data_model/general.md

 # General attributes

-In addition to schema-specific attributes, each dataset is identified by a list of attributes based on <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms">DublinCore metadata standard</a>.
+In addition to schema-specific attributes, each dataset is identified by a list of attributes based on the [Dublin Core Metadata Initiative Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms).

 | **Required** | **Attribute** | **Description** | **Type** |
 |:---:|---|---|---|